The Asset Management Review: Argentina

 Investors who are non-Argentine residents are exempted from income tax on the income resulting from their redemption of quotas of open-end funds that have at least 75 per cent of their assets in shares issued by Argentine companies that are traded in markets authorised by the CNV.
 Also, capital gains and interest arising from debt quotas of open-end funds placed though a public offering are exempted from income tax.
-Non-Argentine residents will benefit from the exemption to the extent: (1) they are not a resident of a non-cooperative jurisdiction for tax purposes, and (2) the funds were not delivered from any of those jurisdictions.
+Non-Argentine residents will benefit from the exemption to the extent: (1) they are not a resident of a non-cooperative jurisdiction for tax purposes; and (2) the funds were not delivered from any of those jurisdictions.
 Section 24 of the Income Tax Law Regulatory Decree established the list of non-cooperative jurisdictions.

 The government is trying to create attractive instruments denominated in pesos to end the Argentine investor tradition of investing in foreign currency.
-Currently, due to the high and volatile inflation levels, the instruments chosen are inflation indexed bonds denominated in pesos.
+Currently, owing to the high and volatile inflation levels, the instruments chosen are inflation indexed bonds denominated in pesos.

 However, Argentine capital markets are in a transition as result of the sovereign debt restructuring process and the foreign exchange controls.
-Therefore, it remains to be seen what direction that the mutual fund industry will take once the market is normalised and whether investors will find peso-denominated investments attractive.
+Therefore, it remains to be seen what direction that the mutual fund industry will take once the market has normalised and whether investors will find peso-denominated investments attractive.

 1 Pablo Gayol is a partner at Marval, O'Farrell & Mairal.
 The author would like to thank Fernando Vaquero, partner at the firm, for his contribution on tax aspects.